axeldotdev/ship/README.md

 - Install [Rector](https://github.com/rectorphp/rector) already configured

 Every files are dropped in our applications, **Ship** is just an installation command with some stubs.

+> [!WARNING]
+> **Ship** is not complete yet.
+It contains only backend stuff but I intend to propose frontend for the each stacks of the new starter kits when they'll be launched.

 ## Coming soon